lob/lob-python/README.md

 This is the python wrapper for the Lob.com API.
 See full Lob.com documentation [here](https://lob.com/docs/python).

-This wrapper works in the object oriented style, that is, to make calls you have to call the method on a class and the return types are python objects.
+This wrapper supports Python 2.6, 2.7, and 3.4 and works in the object oriented style.
+That is, to make calls you have to call the method on a class and the return types are python objects.
 To get a `dict` on any object, you can call the `to_dict()` method of the object.

 ## Table of Contents